jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 So consider placing the commands from this section into a `.tcl` file to make it easy to rerun Synopsys PT.

+**To Do On Your Own:** You can also run a more accurate power analysis by using the saif files generated from gate-level simulation.
+In gate-level simulations, the saif file has all of the nets present in the gate-level netlist, so we no longer need the `.namemap` file we used for power analysis of the RTL simulation.
+We just need to change which `.saif` file we read, and to remove the command where we source the namemap, and you should be able to get a gate-level simulation power analysis.
+Again, consider placing the commands from this section into a `.tcl` file to make it easy to rerun Synopsys PT.
+Experiment with this to get a sense for how accurate the RTL power analysis was compared to the back-annotated gate-level simulation's power analysis.
+Is it what you expected?

 Using Verilog RTL Models
 --------------------------------------------------------------------------